 *Currently best for people who’ve had prostate cancer surgery and their partners.

 after prostate cancer treatment?

-You may experience changes to your sex life after prostate cancer treatment.
+You may experience.
 Leaking urine is a common issue many individuals face.
 This is because during prostate surgery the muscles around the prostate can be damaged, so they're not able to control the flow of urine.

 Leaks are more common in the early months after treatment for prostate cancer and often get better or completely go away as you recover.

 As you work with your doctor, nurse or care team to improve, remember that urine is a normal body fluid, just like sweat, ejaculate or saliva.
 And usually, only small amounts of urine leak.

 If you’re having trouble with leaking before or during sex, you can try the following tips: